nvim-tree/nvim-tree.lua/README.md

 You can toggle the help UI by pressing `g?`.

+## Tips & reminders

+1. you can add a directory by adding a `/` at the end of the paths, entering multiple directories `BASE/foo/bar/baz` will add directory foo, then bar and add a file baz to it.

 ## Features

 - Open file in current buffer or in split with FzF like bindings (`<CR>`, `<C-v>`, `<C-x>`, `<C-t>`)